Park Soo-il (footballer, born 1944): International career

-Later, in 1970, when the South Korea B team was established in accordance with the dualization principle of the Korean national team, Park Soo-il was included in the A team, and he played well in an friendly against Flamengo that took place shortly thereafter.
+Later, in 1970, when the South Korea B team was established in accordance with the dualization principle of the Korean national team, Park Soo-il was included in the A team, and he played well in a friendly against Flamengo that took place shortly thereafter.
 He also impressed with his team's opening goal in an exhibition match against Olaria that year, and scored the opening goal in a friendly against B 1903.
 He then participated in the Merdeka Tournament in the same year, and assisted Seo Yun-chan's extra-time goal against Singapore.
 However, he was treated for stomach cramps before the quarterfinals against India, and was unable to play in the quarterfinals and the final against Burma.
 He also took part in a friendly against Benfica shortly afterwards, and in that year, when the dualization principle was abolished again and the national team was merged into one, Park was included in the reserve list for the national team.
 Despite this though, he was selected as a member of the national team for the final roster for the 1970 Asian Games, and scored the winning goal against Thailand to help South Korea win the tournament.

 He was then included in the national team's 1971 roster for friendlies in Latin America, and scored the winning goal in an exhibition match against Argentina U-23.
 He also participated in the 1971 Korea Cup, and assisted Park Yi-cheon's winning goal against Thailand, helping the national team win the championship.
 Shortly thereafter, he scored the equalizer in a warm-up match against Dundee United, but was unable to prevent his team from losing, and was selected for the 1972 Summer Olympic Qualifiers in the same year.
 However, he was unable to play due to a foot injury, and was left out of the final roster for the 1972 King's Cup.